July 26, 2018

 8. Engage the accreditor community, particularly specialty accreditors, to develop quality principles to guide the development of Degree Apprenticeships in high demand fields, in including healthcare and engineering.

-You can find a recording of our December 6th release event here, and we hope you’ll join the conversation about Degree Apprenticeships (and our recommendations for creating more of them) using the hashtag #StudentApprentice.
+You can find a recording of our December 6th, 2017 release event for our recommendations here, and we hope you’ll join the conversation about Degree Apprenticeships (and our recommendations for creating more of them) using the hashtag #StudentApprentice.